MattHodge/Graphite-PowerShell-Functions/README.md

 --- | ---
 Start-StatsToGraphite | The function to collect Windows Performance Counters.
 This is an endless loop which will send metrics to Graphite.
 Start-SQLStatsToGraphite | The function to query SQL.
 This is an endless loop which will send metrics to Graphite.
+Send-GraphiteEvent | Sends an event to Graphite using the Graphite Event API.
+More information about the events API can be found [in this blog post](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events).
 ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that Graphite can use.
 Send-GraphiteMetric | Allows you to send metrics to Graphite in an ad-hoc manner.
 Convert-TimeZone | Converts from one time zone to another.